 Lean Meat – This primarily includes fish and can be a rich source of protein for your body.
 We must ensure that meat is cooked in extremely small quantities of oil.
 We can also go for a grill option or an air-fired option.

 Fresh Fruits and Vegetables– Fresh fruits and vegetables are a rich source of antioxidants and fiber.
-These play a great role in controlling cholesterol levels and fill us up while being nutritious at the same time.
+These play a great role in controlling cholesterol levels and filling us up while being nutritious at the same time.

 What to Delete?

-Carbohydrates– High carb items must be avoided at all costs as they can cause an influx in cholesterol levels.
+Carbohydrates– High-carb items must be avoided at all costs as they can cause an influx in cholesterol levels.
 Along with these, sugary items and drinks must be cut out from the diet.
 These items can increase the triglyceride levels in the blood hence must be regulated.

 Salts – While cooking for heart surgery patients, salt must be used in extremely limited amounts.
 The ideal sodium intake for a heart patient should be much lower than that of a normal person.
 In addition to this, salty snacks must be removed from the diet to control blood pressure.

 Junk Food- This is a no-brainer and in general must be avoided by all.
-However, for heart patients in particular, processed foods and junk foods must be totally removed.
+However, for heart patients in particular, processed foods and junk foods must be removed.
 It might be a challenge to cut out this part from the diet, however, for the greater good of our hearts, junk foods must be deleted as they contain high carbs and sugars.

-Overall, a healthy and balanced diet rich in vitamins, proteins and antioxidants must be consumed by heart patients.
-The main feature of a good diet is that it must be nutrient rich and not fill us up to the level of nausea.
+Overall, a healthy and balanced diet rich in vitamins, proteins, and antioxidants must be consumed by heart patients.
+The main feature of a good diet is that it must be nutrient-rich and not fill us up to the level of nausea.
 Doctors and nutritionists will prescribe an appropriate diet after the surgery and it is our responsibility to follow it for a healthy heart.